Best of Koh Samui travel guide

 Totally zen at Mae Nam

-I almost wanted to keep this hidden treasure for myself, but it is just too good to not share.
-By far my favorite beach in Koh Samui is Mae Nam Beach.
-The sand is soft and it still nice and quiet compared to Chaweng Beach.
+I almost wanted to keep this hidden treasure for myself, but it is just too good not to share.
+By far my favorite beach on Koh Samui

 The first time I went to Mae Nam was in 2007 and there were hardly any people.
 I must admit that unfortunately more people discovered my little treasure.
 Because of this, I hesitated a little if I should share the best of Koh Samui with you.
 But it is just too good to not tell the world.